gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 PluginScript to initialize the instance data and when the object gets destroyed or gets the script removed, we get to finalize the data.

-Each instance will be a table that `__index`es the script, so that default values and methods can be found, falling back to searching for methods and properties in the base class.
+In Lua, instance data will be stored in Lua tables indexed by the instance owner object's memory address.

-This table will be passed to methods as their first argument, in a fashion like `instance:method(...)`.
+When instances are indexed with a key that is not present, methods and property default values will be searched in the script manifest and its base class, in that order.
-This table will be indexed by the instance owner object's pointer.
+This table will be passed to methods as their first argument, as if using Lua's method call notation: `instance:method(...)`.

 Instance finalization will destroy the data table.

 ## Wrapping up
-With this high level design in place, we can now start implementing the project!
-I have already created a Git repository for it hosted at [https://github.com/gilzoide/godot-lua-pluginscript](https://github.com/gilzoide/godot-lua-pluginscript).
+With this high level design in place, we can now start implementing the plugin!
+I have created a Git repository for it hosted at [https://github.com/gilzoide/godot-lua-pluginscript](https://github.com/gilzoide/godot-lua-pluginscript).

-In the next post I'll discuss how to build the necessary infrastructure for the PluginScript to work, with stubs to the callbacks and a build system that correctly manages all dependencies.
+In the next post I'll discuss how to build the necessary infrastructure for the PluginScript to work, with stubs to the necessary callbacks and a build system that compiles the project in a single step.

 See you there ;D